What We Do:

 WHAT WE DO: Drop-In

 Our drop-in is based at our Pasture Street centre in Grimsby and is accessible Monday to Friday, between 1pm and 4pm.
-We have support staff available every afternoon and you do not need to make an appointment.
+We have someone available every afternoon and you do not need to make an appointment.

 The drop-in centre can be busy, and we need to keep everyone’s personal situations private, so please do not bring more people than is necessary to seek advice.